New Student Orientation

 Thursday, July 24, 2014

 Call (765) 973-8208 or RSVP online.
 If you have any questions, please contact us.

 In order to place you in the most appropriate math course, IU East requires each admitted first-year student to take the Math Placement Test.
 This test should be taken before you attend New Student Orientation and enroll in classes.
 For preparation materials or to schedule your test, call the Office of Testing Services at (765) 973-8249.

 Please note a $50.00 fee will be applied to your student account upon completion of orientation.

 Orientation isn't just for students.
 At IU East we believe that parents are instrumental in a student's success.
 During New Student Orientation we will spend time explaining campus safety, financial aid, and will have time to answer your toughest questions (and the simple ones too!).
 You will find that we all have one common interest - your student's success.

 Students transferring from another college or university must meet with an advisor before enrolling for classes.
 If transfer students would like to attend a New Student Orientation session they are welcome to but it is not mandatory.
-Once an advising appointment is made with a faculty advisor please contact the Transfer Coordinator at 765-973-8416 and inform him of your appointment, to ensure your transfer credit evaluation can be done before your advising appointment.
+Once an advising appointment is made with a faculty advisor please contact the Transfer Coordinator at 765-973-8416 and inform her of your appointment, to ensure your transfer credit evaluation can be done before your advising appointment.